ainsleymcgrath/blog/content/posts/dependency_injection_without_being_weird_about_it.md

 class Database:
     def exec(self, sql: str) -> SQLResult:
         ...

 class SQLResult:
     def one(self) -> Any:
         ...
     # etc
 ```

 [Building strong interfaces at the boundaries of your applications](https://pythonbakery.com/bites/beyond-the-kitchen-door/) should be a topline concern for any application.

-I always put resources before any data in function signatures.
-This facilitates [partial evaluation and/or currying](https://hughfdjackson.com/javascript/why-curry-helps/) if you're into that.
+If you choose to dismiss my plea to annotate your whole codebase with well-formed, bespoke classes, at least try it for your database. :slightly_smiling_face:

+## But what about the "injection"? :syringe:

+It's easy: Don't think about it too hard.
+The dependencies are the important part!

+Simply choose not to be weird and follow these steps:

+1. Find the entrypoint.
+It's probably `__main__` or a view/route.
+2. Instantiate your `Resource` and `Param` instances there if possible.
+You generally want a small number of these floating around at any given time.
+3. Pass 'em on down.
+Allow `Info` to come into existence as needed.
+4. Profit! :money_mouth_face: Your teammates wil thank you and your mind will be at ease with well-documented, predictable code.

+Why so blasé?
+Because it's not a hude deal.
+Software is hard enough without more patterns and guidelines and supposed-best-practices.
+[Said the blogger literally telling you how to code.]

+Just get the most out of your Python types by reaching for three of their most obvious forms.